iPage vs Bluehost Comparison (2022) – Here’s the Winner!

 If we look at what iPage offers, we see that the cheapest WordPress plan – WP Starter has a price of $3.75 per month, while the starter website builder comes free with hosting.

-And when we talk about a web host with the lowest price, the shared web hosting plan from iPage starts at the unbelievable $1.99 per month.
+And when we talk about a web host with the lowest price, the shared web hosting plan from iPage starts at an unbelievable $1.99 per month.

 Switching to their VPS and dedicated server plans offered by iPage, we see that they are no longer that cheap.

-When checking the Bluehost website, we see that the price of the basic WordPress plan is $3.95 per month, which is 20 cents more than iPage.
-The shared hosting service by Bluehost’s starts at $3.95, which is somewhat expensive compared to the $1.99 price by iPage.
+When checking the Bluehost website, we see that the price of the basic WordPress plan is $2.95 per month, which is 80 cents less than iPage.
+The shared hosting service by Bluehost starts at $2.95, which is somewhat expensive compared to the $1.99 price by iPage.

 Every beginner would think that iPage is the better option because you can launch a website for so cheap (even if we look at the WordPress numbers).
 However, we believe we should compare the more complex web hosting solutions, where Bluehost is cheaper.
 Every newcomer could go with the lower price of iPage, but serious web hosting enthusiasts should prefer Bluehost.